GiuseppeScalora/Game-Theoretic-Algorithm/README.md

 explanation of how this theory works or is applied in real life

-## Pros and cons
+## System model

-overview at the benefits and the cons of using and/or application of this theory
+overview at the model of the overall usage of the game theory and description of important concepts

 ## Applications